-The Acropolis of Athens, a UNESCO World Heritage site, is the most striking and complete ancient Greek monumental complex that still exists today, and one of the most famous ancient archaeological sites in the world.
+The Acropolis of Athens, a UNESCO World Heritage site, is the most striking and complete ancient Greek monumental complex that still exists today and one of the world's most famous ancient archaeological sites.
 This incredible structure and its accompanying monuments are world-known symbols of the Greek spirit and civilization and stand proudly as a reminder of the rich Greek history.
-The monuments that stand upon the rocky limestone hill towering over Athens are the Parthenon, the Erechtheion, the Propylaea, the Temple of Athena Nike, and of course, the entrance to the Acropolis.
-These monuments have survived for nearly 25 centuries, standing up against numerous wars, explosions, fires, earthquakes and more.
+The monuments upon the rocky limestone hill towering over Athens are the Parthenon, the Erechtheion, the Propylaea, the Temple of Athena Nike, and the entrance to the Acropolis.
+These monuments have survived for nearly 25 centuries, standing up against wars, explosions, fires, earthquakes, and more.
 Of these outstanding monuments, the most famous is the Parthenon, a former temple that was once dedicated to the goddess Athena.

 - Oia Village